waok8s/waok8s/wao-loadbalancer/README.md

   - Not implemented yet
   - Fixed to `wao-loadbalancer`
 - CPU request per access
-  - (not yet implemented) Annotation `waok8s.github.io/cpu-per-request` in Service do this
+  - Annotation `waok8s.github.io/cpu-per-request` in Service do this
   - The default value is fixed to `100m` (0.1 CPU) for now
 - WAO Metrics Cache TTL
   - Not implemented yet